Servings: one fish filet makes 7 mini tacos; one filet skin wraps 3 mini tacos

 2-3 additional skins from smoked fish filets, or 4 mini corn tortillas

-1The MSU Food Product Development Lab does endorse any ingredient suppliers, but for culinary and scientific specificity, we tested the recipe using the brand name products listed above.
+1The MSU Food Product Development Lab does not endorse any ingredient suppliers, but for culinary and scientific specificity, we tested the recipe using the brand name products listed above.

 Instructions: